Hornwort Facts, Care, Benefits, & Hardiness (Ceratophyllum demersum)

 Hornwort Growth, Hardiness & Wintering

 Hornwort is known across the gardening community as a particularly hardy plant good for beginners and those with less-than-green thumbs.
 It has a robust growth rate around 13cm (5in) per week, and has been known to reach heights of 2 to 3 meters (6.5 to 10 ft).
 Hornwort grows well with most degrees of sun exposure, from full sun to full shade.
 However, it may do best if first introduced to a shady area.
-Hornwort will let you know if it is being to too strong of sunlight by yellowing.
+Hornwort will let you know if it is in too strong of sunlight by yellowing.
 If the conditions are too shady, it may thin out and grow more slowly.

 Hornwort prefers water temperature between 15 and 30° C (59 and 86° F) and can survive outdoors in winter extremes of -2°C (28° F).
 You may notice the shedding of needles if conditions near the extremes of the plant’s tolerance.
 Hornwort is fairly cold hardy and has even been found growing in parts of Norway.
 Interestingly, it is usually heat extremes that bother these plants the most.
 Strong, direct sun exposure should be limited to around 8 hours a day, and water temperatures should be kept below 29° C (85° F) for best growth.